Shaukataliii/inspire-daily/README.md

 ## Features to add
+- Automatically ask permission tos set as start up appliation and do that.
 - Custom quote entry
 - Development as a pypi
-- Download data from github initially.
-- Optimize time checking.
-- May be display notification 1 per day when the computer is turned on for the 1st time.
 - Configuration to automatically required permissions and preferred time for notification.

+## Features
+- Downloads the dataset from kaggle and prepares it.
+- Displays a quote daily when the system is turned on.
+After that, runs after specified number of hours to recheck the condition.